openattic/openattic/backend/taskqueue/README.rst

 .. note:: The function is expected not to have any side effects, as it may be called multiple times or never.

+.. note:: Always use keyword arguments for the task decorator, as positional arguments may not work as expected.

 Revision Upgrades
 -----------------